TWian1/CS220-AutoSubmitter/README.md

 Download `submit.bat` onto your computer

-Open `submit.bat` in a text editor and edit the two variables at the top and the two at the bottom **IF NECESSARY**:
+Open `submit.bat` in a text editor and edit the two variables at the top:

+**IF NECESSARY** also edit the two at the bottom

 ```bat
 set OUT_DIR=C:\Users\user\Downloads\labs